sebastiangraf/perfidix/perfidix/src/site/markdown/index.md

 Even though Perfidix is simple to use, it still provides a sound statistical output for taking a decision.

+Perfidix was presented 2007 as a *Work in Progess* at the Jazoon.
+The related paper can be found over [here](http://nbn-resolving.de/urn:nbn:de:bsz:352-opus-84446).

 JUnit like handling
 ----------